 Dancing Expresses the Heart

 I am going to change directions for a couple of minutes to give you some important and exciting thoughts about dancing.
 Let me start by giving you a bit of history on dancing.
 Humans have been dancing for thousands of years.
 Many different forms and uses evolved along with the development of human society.
 Although dancing was used for a variety of situations, its underlining purpose in most of them was to inspire and to gain unity of thought or focus.
 Male warriors danced together to strengthen one another, women danced together to support one another, spiritual leaders danced to achieve a closer connection with their higher power, and lovers danced together to celebrate, connect, and express their affections for each other.

 I would suspect that the greatest number of dance variations, especially in modern society, exist between men and women.
 There’s the waltz, the tango, the swing, the two-step, and many more.
 My favorite is the freestyle dance that you might see in a nightclub because it allows complete freedom to express your individuality.

 Whatever your tastes are in dance, what is important is whether you and your partner/friend harmonize in style, rhythm, and tempo.
 (Tip) If not, it is very likely that you will not harmonize in other major areas of your relationship as well, but especially in romantic compatibility.

 Think back.
 Have you ever danced with someone who seemed to be dancing alone?
-They moved in a manner and speed that was way out of rhythm from yours?
+Did they move in a manner and speed that was way out of rhythm from yours?
 Have you ever danced with someone who forcibly led with his or her own style without regard to whether you were following or enjoying it?
 Have you ever noticed how this same person tried to control everything off the dance floor as well?
 It’s very uncomfortable to be in these situations and not enjoyable or fun as it should be.